Cool things to do in Brasov

 It may not be the most thrilling activity, but it’s actually really cool to pass through one of the most narrow streets in Europe.

-Fun fact: in the past the houses in Brasov used to be built in a way that they are all in one bunch and if you wanted to cross over you had to go around all the houses until you reach the path.
+Fun fact: in the past, the houses in Brasov used to be built in a way that they were all in one bunch and if you wanted to cross over you had to go around all the houses until you reached the path.
 It was only after a huge fire when the firefighters couldn’t get to the other side of the street that they decided to build paths on the main streets.
 The paths were built so thin, that they only enable a single man to cross with two buckets of water.
 Nowadays those paths rarely exist but that one we passed through, so if you feel like experiencing some history then you should go.

 Address: